-Create an inviting website for your business and attract new customers—and increase engagement with your website—through social media, including Facebook, Instagram, and Twitter.
-You should also consider joining your local business group as well as organizations that can help you learn more about your particular line of pet business.
+Create an inviting website for your business to attract new customers, and increase engagement with your website through social media, including Facebook, Instagram, and Twitter.
+Consider joining your local business group as well as organizations that can help you learn more about your particular line of pet business.

 8. Work for Someone Else First